dibend/dibend/README.md

 I like to mine cryptocurrencies.
 You can view my mining stats at <a href="https://blastmining.net">BlastMining.net</a>

-I like to make market data visualizations.
+I like to make market and economic data visualizations.
 You can see some of my Google Colab projects with data visualizations I made at <a href="https://github.com/dibend/Colab">GitHub.com/dibend/Colab</a>